-Here at X9 we are constantly researching the latest topics in the financial standards industry.
-Often, this results in the need for a study group.
-X9’s study groups are open to a limited number of people from the general public.
-Check out our current list of active study groups and contact us to participate.
+Here at X9, we are constantly researching the latest topics in the financial standards industry.
+Often, this results in the need for a study group or industry forum.
+X9’s study groups and industry forums are open to a limited number of people from the general public.
+Check out our current list and click the corresponding button for more information on each group.

 The focus of this study group is to examine the reliance concerns and processing issues related to “Certificate Authority” third party service providers and the possibility of operating a centralized Certificate Authority specifically devoted to the financial services industry.
 This would be a Certificate Authority on which trust for current and future financial industry security could rely upon as a fully interoperable point of service that would exist above any question of security, user authentication, or commercial interest.
 It would also be independent of rules and requirements from other industry groups which have much different needs than the financial community.

-There are research centers around the world working to create a large scale, fault tolerant, general-purpose quantum computer.
-For many years, the question was- could such a computer ever be created?
-Now, there is some agreement that such a computer can be created although a lot of work is still required.
-The new question is- when?
-The answer to that question will have a major impact on data communications and specifically the financial services industry.
+There are research centers around the world working to create a large scale, fault tolerant, general-purpose quantum computer that would be cryptographically relevant (able to break some of today’s cryptographic algorithms in a short period of time).
+For many years, the question was – “could such a computer ever be created?”
+Today, there is some agreement that such a quantum computer can be created although major work is still required.
+The new question is – “when?”
+The answer to that question will have a major impact on data communications and specifically on how the financial services industry stores and transmits information.

-The Quantum Computing study group was created to review the state of quantum computing and to try to determine a time period for when it is most likely that a large-scale quantum computer will exist and, based on this prediction, propose a high-level roadmap for protecting information used by the financial services industry.
-Contact us for more details on how you can participate.
+The Quantum Computing Risk study group was created to review the state of quantum computing and to try to determine a time period for when it is most likely that a large-scale quantum computer will exist and, based on this prediction, propose a high-level roadmap for protecting information used by the financial services industry.